KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-rbtv-sendeplan by juliankern](https://github.com/juliankern/MMM-rbtv-sendeplan)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-rbtv-sendeplan.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-rbtv-sendeplan.js`: Replace it with built-in fetch.

 ## [MMM-RecentRainfall by vincep5](https://github.com/vincep5/MMM-RecentRainfall)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-RecentRainfall.js`: Replace it with built-in fetch.

 ## [MMM-Recipe by cowboysdude](https://github.com/cowboysdude/MMM-Recipe)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Recipe.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `jquery.js`: Replace it with built-in fetch.